 Use All New Components

 Make sure you don’t reuse the old photoelectric eyes and opener wall button.
 These garage door parts are specifically designed for each opener.
 Use the parts that come with the new garage door opener for optimal use.

 Check Your Garage Doors Force

-You’ll also want to check the opener’s force.
+You’ll also want to check the garage door opener’s force.
 Place your foot on the edge of the door and work the opener.
 It should stop automatically with minimal pressure.
 If not, you’ll want to adjust the force of the door.

 Installing your own garage door opener can be done if you have the right tools and some mechanical knowledge.
 On the other hand, hiring a pro to do the job isn’t exorbitantly expensive either.
 Using a professional garage door service saves time and headache, especially if you have not yet done a job like this before.
 A DIY garage door opener install will run you about $200, give or take.
 You can hire a pro to do the entire job from start to finish for about $350 to $450, depending on local carpentry rates in your area.

 It is worth taking a look at the warranty of the opener.
 You may actually void the warranty if you don’t hire a certified professional.
 Most warranties last about 10 years, so it’s an important detail you don’t want to overlook.
 These warranties come in handy if you later face garage door opener repair issues.